 - Do you know that a guinea pig can get lonesome, too?
 Since they are herd animals, it means that they are happier if they are not single.
 Just make sure that there is a ‘formal introduction’ or they will fight all the time.

 - Does it need exercise?
 For as long as it has enough space to run around, then that is sufficient enough.
-You may buy it some exercise toys like a running wheel or a ball to keep it happier.

 - Tame your guinea pig.
 Being a newbie, you may find it odd to talk to your pig, right?
 But it’s not.
 In fact, that is one of the tips that we could give on how to take care of a guinea pig for beginners.
 The idea is for your new pet to recognize your voice and your scent.
 Once it already knows that you are a friend, your guinea pig may even allow you to pet it.